Abu Ali al-Anbari: Biography

-Abd al-Rahman Mustafa al-Qaduli is believed to have been born in 1957 or 1959 in Al-Hadar, Nineveh, 80 km south of Mosul, to an Iraqi Turkmen family who were Turkified, but were of Arab and Armenian descent.
+Abd al-Rahman Mustafa al-Qaduli is believed to have been born in 1957 or 1959 in Al-Hadar, Nineveh, 80 km south of Mosul, to a Sunni Arab family who were Arabized, but were of Turkmen and Armenian descent.
 His family was known to be very pious and conservative.

 According to his IS biography, he was descended from the Quraysh.
 Biographical writings by his son, also a jihadist, state that al-Qaduli enrolled in the Iraqi army after completing his studies in sharia at an institute of Tel Afar, fighting in the Iran-Iraq war as a private.
 During this period, he obtained a degree in Islamic studies at the University of Baghdad in 1982.

-After his military service Abu Ali becomes increasingly radicalised.
+After his military service Abu Ali became increasingly radicalised.
 He first taught sharia in the small town of Mujama Barzan.
 On one occasion he vehemently opposed the organising of a party at which one of the city's socialites invited Ghajars — an ethnic group closely related to Romanis — renowned for their music and dancing.
 He was planning to attack the Ghajars, burning their tents and killing them but he limited himself to giving very inflammatory sermons.
 The party was eventually cancelled because of the pressure generated by al-Qaduli's speeches and incitements to violence.

 In the mid-1990s, al-Anbari returned to Tal Afar, where he taught in a school and became the imam of a mosque.
-Tal Afar is a city populated by Shiites and Sunnis.
-As an imam, al-Anbari violently attacked Shiites, as well as Sufis.
+Tal Afar is a Turkmen city populated by Shiites and Sunnis.
+As an imam, al-Anbari expressed radical Salafist views and violently attacked Shiites, as well as Sufis.
 He also began to associate with Kurdish jihadists active in the mountains of northern Iraq.